A world tour of car-free cities, sustainable housing and gigantic ecological restoration projects that heal people and landscapes without austerity.

-And finally, there's Culdesac, a developer building a 1000 unit housing development in Tempe Arizona, that will be car free.
-And although I couldn't get them on for an interview for the show you Go to their website, I've posted a link in the notes.
+And finally, there's Culdesac, a developer building a 1,000 unit housing development in Tempe Arizona that will be car free.
+And although I couldn't get them on for an interview for this show, you can go to their website, I've posted a link in the notes.
 And it will tell you about their plans, which include having a small area for car sharing schemes such as zip cars.
-And the idea behind these is that you might have one car for every seven or eight families, but you get to have the car that you need when you need it.
-So when you need a pickup truck, there's a pickup truck, when you need a van, there's a van, when you need an economy car, one of those is available as well.
-And since you're getting around by rail, most of the time or by bike, for the most part, you don't need the cars except in those rare cases where you have a big trip or something big to haul.
+The idea behind these is that you might have one car for every seven or eight families, but you get to have the car that you need when you need it.
+So when you need a pickup truck, there's a pickup truck; when you need a van, there's a van; when you need an economy car, one of those is available as well.
+Since you're getting around by rail most of the time, or by bike, for the most part you don't need the cars except in those rare cases where you have a big trip or something big to haul.
 So I think you can see how Tempe's excellent public transit system, especially its rail, made their development possible.
 Anyway, they have really big dreams for the future.
 And I encourage you to check them out in the link that I provided with the notes to this episode.

 ▲ Village Homes, Davis, CA

-When I visited Village Homes in 2017, it was a green oasis surrounded by brown and yellow farmlands, weathering in dry season.
+When I visited Village Homes in 2017, it was a green oasis surrounded by brown and yellow farmlands, weathering a dry season.
 Village homes comprises 225 homes and 20 apartments.
 It was designed by Michael Corbett to build community and conserve energy and natural resources.
-The streets run east west and the lots run north south.
-This lets houses use passive solar designs to make full use of the sun's energy, which given how expensive photovoltaics and solar water heaters were in the 1970s gives you some idea of how pioneering the original residents were.
+The streets run east-west and the lots run north-south.
+This lets houses use passive solar designs to make full use of the sun's energy, which given how expensive photovoltaics and solar water heaters were in the 1970s, gives you some idea of how pioneering the original residents were.

 When I was there, I was surrounded by a profusion of edible landscaping.
 According to the Village Homes website, fruit and nut trees and vineyards form a large element of the landscaping in Village Homes.
 More than 30 varieties of fruit trees were originally planted, and as a result, some fruit is ripe and ready to eat nearly every month of the year.
 I can vouch for that: the place was just the festooned with tangerines when I visited and they were delicious.
 The website continues: "In addition to the common areas between homes, Village Homes also includes two big parks, extensive green belts with pedestrian bike paths, two vineyards, several orchards, and two large common gardening areas.
 The commonly owned open land comes to 40% of the total acreage, 25% in Greenbelt and 15% in common areas, a much greater proportion than in most suburban developments.
 13% of the developed land area is devoted to streets and parking bays, and the remaining 47% to private lots, which generally include an enclosed private yard or courtyard on the street side of the house."

 Many of the houses were built by their owners using solar water heaters and photovoltaic panels long before these were popular or cheap.
-Houses were small with big shared yards.
+The houses were small, with big shared yards.